ploigos/argocd-tekton-reference/README.md

    * Example: `oc create -k argo-cd-apps/base/example-apps/java-maven-cd/` will install an example pipeline that deploys a java application.
 7. Look at all the stuff you installed!
 Browse to https://openshift-gitops-server-openshift-gitops.<<<your.cluster.com>>>/ or use the menu option at the top of the OpenShift web console to open the ArgoCD console.
-8. Try running a pipeline manually - `oc create -f ./test/pipelineruns/poc-starter.yml`
+8. Try building an example application by manually running the 'easy-mode' pipeline - `oc create -f ./test/pipelineruns/easymode-vote-app-api.yml`
 9. Monitor the progress of the pipeline run in the OpenShift development web console at Pipelines -> PipelineRuns, or with the cli command `tkn pipelinerun describe --last`
-10. Check out the newly built application - **TODO LINK**

-## What is Included?
+10. View the the newly deployed application.
+Browse to the URL returned by `oc get route -o wide -n pipelines-easymode`.

-### Example Apps
+## Example Pipelines

-The quickstart includes several examples of how to use the technology stack to build and deploy user facing applications.
+The quickstart includes several examples of pipelines.
-Each one is in a directory under `components/example-apps/`.
+Each one is in a directory under `components/pipelines-as-a-service/`.

 * **easy-mode** - Start here.
 It demonstrates the basics and works great for *non-production* proof of concepts, including demonstrations of onboarding new workloads.
-* **advanced-mode** - **COMING SOON** -  When you need more than easy-mode, use this.
-* **reusable-pipeline** - **COMING SOON** - Shows how to use Tekton Bundles to reuse the same pipeline definition for multiple workloads.
-* **sonarqube-scan** - **COMING SOON** - Shows how to add a code quality scan to a pipeline using SonarQube.
-Requires sonarqube to be installed.
-See `third-party-services/sonarqube/`.

-### Third Party Services
-**TODO**

-### Third Party Tasks
-**TODO**

-## Using Example Applications as Templates
-The example applications can be used as templates to onboard new applications to OpenShift.
-In some cases this is as easy as copying a directory and making a few simple edits.
-The README for each example application has instructions for this.

-### Forking this Git Repo
-**TODO**
+* **minimal** - Implements the Ploigos "minimal" standard workflow.

+## Configuring GitHub to start your Pipeline when the App Code Changes
+In the GitHub repository for your application, go to Settings -> Webhooks -> Add Webhook.
+* `Payload URL` - Enter the Tekton *EventListener* webhook URL for your cluster.
+This is *NOT* the ArgoCD webhook URL.
+You can get the correct value with `oc get route -n pipelines-easymode -o wide`.
+The URL should look like https://easymode-pipelines-easymode.[your.cluster.com]/
+* `Content Type` - application/json
+* `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
+To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.

-#### (Optional) Triggering an ArgoCD Sync when the GitOps Repo Changes
+## (Optional) Triggering an ArgoCD Sync when your GitOps Repo Changes
-If your fork is on GitHub, go to Settings -> Webhooks -> Add Webhook.
+In your fork of this quickstart repository go to Settings -> Webhooks -> Add Webhook.
 * `Payload URL` - Enter the *ArgoCD* webhook URL for your cluster.
 This is *NOT* the Tekton EventListener webhook URL.
 You can get the first part of the value with `echo "https://$(oc get route openshift-gitops-server -n openshift-gitops -o jsonpath --template='{.spec.host}')/api/webhook"`.
 The URL should look like https://openshift-gitops-server-openshift-gitops.[your.cluster.com]/api/webhook
-* `Content Type` - application/json
-* `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
-To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.

-### Forking the Example Application
-The poc-starter example builds https://github.com/dwinchell/quarkus-quickstarts.git.
-You might want to fork that repository in order to set up webhooks or hack on the application code.
-In GitHub, you can follow that link and then use the "Fork" button at the top of the page.
-Then edit `components/example-apps/poc-starter/eventlistener.yml`.
-Commit that change and push it to your fork of the `openshift-pipelines-quickstart` repo.
-After that, the pipeline will clone and build your fork of the application code.

-#### (Optional) Triggering Pipeline Runs when the Application Code Changes
-If your fork is on GitHub, go to Settings -> Webhooks -> Add Webhook.
-* `Payload URL` - Enter the Tekton *EventListener* webhook URL for your cluster.
-This is *NOT* the ArgoCD webhook URL.
-You can get the correct value with `oc get route -n pipelines-easymode -o wide`.
-The URL should look like https://easymode-pipelines-easymode.[your.cluster.com]/
 * `Content Type` - application/json
 * `SSL verification` - If your OpenShift cluster is using TLS certificates that GitHub does not trust, you will have to select SSL verification -> Disable.
 To avoid this when using github.com, you have to configure OpenShift with TLS certs signed by a well known certificate authority.